How to Apply for Planning Permission

 Pre Application Advice

 Until further notice

 Owing to our current resources, we have suspended our FAST TRACK pre-application service.

-From 4 January 2022 a pre-application advice service will be available but owing to limited resources no timescales can be agreed, and only one meeting will be offered per application, which will normally be a Zoom or Teams meeting.
+From 4 January 2022 a pre-application advice service will be available but owing to limited resources no timescales can be greed, and only one meeting will be offered per application, which will normally be a Zoom or Teams meeting.
 Any follow-up meeting will normally be subject to a fresh application fee.

 If you know you need planning permission and would like a planning officer to look at your designs before you submit a formal planning application you will need complete a request for pre-application advice form and provide all the relevant drawings, photos and information.

 There is a non-refundable fee for this service which can be calculated in the pre-application guidance notes.